 Worst Computer Viruses Ever

 First of all, In 1998 Robert Morris, a university student, surreptitiously released a worm which was distributed over the internet.
 The worm affected nearly 10 per cent of all the computers connected to the internet.
 It was the first computer worm to be released and gained significant media attention.

 It was the first virus to infect MS Word documents.
 Morris later became an associate professor at MIT.

 The “I Love You” virus spread when it was downloaded as an attachment from e-mail.
 Then it would start replicating itself and hiding in the folders on the hard drives.

 It did nearly $10 billion worth of damage, rapidly infecting several systems around the world.

 3. Nimda (2001):

-NIMDA is ADMIN spelled backward.
+NIMDA is ADMIN spelt backwards.

 This virus first hit the internet on 18 September causing traffic slowdowns.
 Within 25 minutes of its release, it had become the most widespread worm on the internet.
 It broke into systems with Microsoft’s web servers, furthermore infected email and sent itself out to mail contacts.

-It emerged one week after 9/11 leading to a speculation that it was created by state actors or even terrorist groups.
+It emerged one week after 9/11 leading to speculation that it was created by state actors or even terrorist groups.